spurin/wsl-cgroupsv2/README.md

 }
 ```

-*Again - n.b. if you were already running Docker Desktop, you may need to manually restart it after executing a `wsl --shutdown`*
+*Again - n.b. if you were already running Docker Desktop, you may need to manually restart it after executing a `wsl --shutdown`, the Restart Popup from Docker does not always work*

 ### Install/Update Docker Desktop